Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-This phase-dependent variability in the continuum is most naturally explained by the varying magnetic field on the surface of the WD \citep{ferrario_magnetic_1997}.
-As the WD rotates, regions with different magnetic field orientations and local strengths contribute to the emission.
-As a proof of concept, we take a set of our magnetic models with the same effective temperature (28,000\,K) and magnetic field geometry (a dipole with inclination with respect to the line of sight of 80$^\circ$) but at different magnetic field strengths, between 600 and 900 MG (shown in Fig.\,\ref{fig:models}), and we extract the flux in the observed bands ($g$, $r$ and $i$ in the optical, and the 6 bands that we define as C1--S3 in the UV) for each model.
-The lower panels of Fig.\,\ref{fig:stephane-models-lc} show the variation in flux in the different bands between the different models as a function of magnetic field strength (each marker is a different model, and we vary the magnetic field up and down between 600 and 900\,MG twice).
-These curves are remarkably similar in amplitude to the observed light curves in the respective bands (shown in the upper panels); moreover, they display strong shifts in phase between different bands, similar to what is observed in the light curves, although not exactly of the same magnitude.
-In reality, we stress that the curves shown in the bottom panels do not represent a realistic model for our light curves, as we kept the geometry fixed and we just varied the magnetic field strength, while in a real rotating WD, we would have to rotate the field as well.
-However, this proof of concept shows that the observed variability can, in principle, be explained simply by the variation of field strength on the surface of the WD, without invoking additional effects such as temperature variations over the surface.
-A full, detailed phase-resolved analysis (including synthetic spectra calculations incorporating the Zeeman split components) is needed to refine these estimates.
-This will be the focus of a follow-up paper.
-Spots, temperature variations or composition inhomogeneities across the surface could also contribute to the observed variability.
-Together, these different mechanisms could combine to produce the complex phase and wavelength dependent variability seen in the data.
+The variability in the continuum is most naturally explained by the changing magnetic field visible on the WD surface \citep{ferrario_magnetic_1997}.
+As the WD rotates, regions with different field orientations and local strengths contribute to the emission.
+As a proof of concept, we take magnetic models with the same effective temperature (27,500\,K) and field geometry (a dipole viewed at 80$^\circ$), but with field strengths between 600 and 900\,MG (Fig.\,\ref{fig:fit_model_fnu}, \textsc{Panel c}), and extract the flux in the observed bands ($g$, $r$, and $i$ in the optical, and C1--S3 in the UV).
+The lower panels of Fig.\,\ref{fig:stephane-models-lc} show the flux variation between these models as a function of magnetic field strength; each marker is a model, and we vary the field up and down between 600 and 900\,MG twice.
+These curves are qualitatively similar in amplitude to the observed light curves and display phase shifts between bands, although not exactly the same shifts as in the observed light curves.
+The curves in \textsc{Panels d, e, f} are not realistic models for the observed light curves because the geometry of the magnetic field is kept fixed, and only the field strength varies, while in a rotating WD, the visible field orientation would also change.
+However, this proof of concept shows that the observed variability can, in principle, be explained by the changing surface field strength without invoking temperature variations, although spots, temperature variations, and composition inhomogeneities across the surface could also contribute to the observed variability.
+A full phase-resolved analysis, including synthetic spectra with varying magnetic field inclination, is needed to refine these estimates and will be the focus of a follow-up work.

-\subsection{Origin of the X-Ray Emission}
+\subsection{Origin of the X-ray emission}